-The Penetration Flow Path Remotely Operated Containment Isolation Valve Position is provided for verification of containment OPERABILITY.
-The LCO requires one channel of valve position indication in the control room to be OPERABLE for each valve in a containment penetration flow path actuated on a containment isolation signal, i.e., two total channels of valve position indication for a penetration flow path with two active valves.
+The Penetration Flow Path Remotely Operated Containment Isolation Valve Position is provided to support verification of containment integrity by confirming that flow paths, which have no accident mitigation function to be open (non-essential), are closed.
+Table 3.3.17-1 Note (d) states that the Function is limited to components that receive an ESF containment isolation signal.
+Only nonessential systems are isolated automatically by the containment isolation signal.
+SGS-PL-V075A/B are not containment isolation valves, but are conservatively included because they receive the T signal.
+SGS-PL-V075A/B are in series with and are functionally equivalent to containment isolation valves SGS-PL-V074A/B, which also receive the T signal.
+The LCO requires one channel of valve position indication in the control room to be OPERABLE for each valve in a containment penetration flow path actuated on a containment isolation signal (i.e., two total channels of valve position indication for a penetration flow path with two active valves).
 For containment penetrations with only one active valve having post-accident monitoring control room indication, Note (c) requires a single channel of valve position indication to be OPERABLE.
-This is sufficient to redundantly verify the isolation status of each isolable penetration either via indicated status of the active valve, as applicable, and prior knowledge of a passive valve, or via system boundary status.
+This is sufficient to redundantly verify the isolation status of each nonessential, isolable penetration either via indicated status of the active valve, as applicable, and prior knowledge of a passive valve, or via system boundary status.
 If a normally active valve is known to be closed and deactivated, position indication is not needed to determine status.
 Therefore, the position indication for valves in this state is not required to be OPERABLE.
-Note (b) to the Required Channels states that the Function is not required for isolation valves whose associated penetration is isolated by at least one closed and deactivated automatic valve, closed manual valve, blind flange, or check valve with flow through the valve secured.
+Note (b) to the Required Channels states that the Function is not required for isolation valves whose associated penetration is isolated by one closed and deactivated automatic valve, closed manual valve, blind flange, or check valve with flow through the valve secured.
 Each penetration is treated separately and each penetration flow path is considered a separate function.
 Therefore, separate Condition entry is allowed for each penetration flow path with one or more inoperable position indicators.